Media Studies

 How can parents support their child’s learning

-- Encourage your child to stay up to date with what is in the news.
+- Encourage your child to stay up to date with what is in the news regarding the film and media industry.

-- Encourage your child to explore a range of media products including newspapers and radio.
+- Encourage your child to explore a range of cinematic movements.

 - Take an interest in your child’s learning when completing work at home.